Preparing for a CIS or MACS Major at UO

 CIT Minor and Lane Community College Transfer Students

-LCC students who are interested in the Computer Information Technology (CIT) minor at the UO should be aware that the following courses may be able to substitute for UO minor requirements by
+LCC students who are interested in the Computer Information Technology (CIT) minor at the UO should be aware that the following courses may be able to substitute for UO minor requirements by CIS Petition form to the Computer Science Undergraduate Education Committee.

 - LCC CIS 195 Web Authoring for CIS 110 Fluency with Information Technology